RajratanWankhade/people-count-in-out/README.md

                            2:yolov5
                            3:yolov8

-Run test file in Thonny to check the resuls
+Run test file in Thonny to check the results